 Our first full day was meant to be spent diving, but some forceful winds quickly canceled that plan, and instead we spent the day getting our bearings on the small 2.5-mile-long spit of land and, more importantly, lounging by the pool.

-And there were kayaks and standup paddleboards for borrow, so when we tired of relaxing, we hit the ocean for a little bit of cardio fun.
+And Deep Water Cay has kayaks and standup paddleboards for borrow, so when we tired of relaxing, we hit the ocean for a little bit of cardio fun.

 Remember how I mentioned it was windy?
 Right—about that.
 The current and the wind conditions combined meant our paddle out to the lagoon was an easy one, but once we got there, we drifted aimlessly out to sea.